Baby receives spinal surgery while in utero

 In a first for Africa, a baby has received spina bifida surgery while in utero

-Mediclinic Morningside’s Professor Ermos Nicolaou, Specialist Obstetrician and Gynaecologist, and Specialist in Maternal and Foetal Medicine, is working with a team of international experts, led by Prof Mike Belfort from the United States, to perform spinal surgery on an unborn foetus with spina bifida.
+Mediclinic Morningside’s Professor Ermos Nicolaou, Specialist Obstetrician and Gynaecologist, and Specialist in Maternal and Foetal Medicine, is working with a team of international experts, led by Prof Mike Belfort from the United States, to perform spinal surgery on an foetus with spina bifida.

 Foetal surgery in South Africa took a major step into the future at Mediclinic Morningside, as a team of experts worked together to help repair spinal defects in a baby, who is still in the womb.

 Spina bifida is a birth defect that affects the neural tube.
 Usually, the neural tube forms early on in the development of a foetus, and closes by the 28th day after conception – but for children with this condition, the neural tube can either fail to develop or close properly.
 This abnormality causes significant defects in the spinal cord and vertebrae.